-The lunar phase is a Waning Gibbous.
-Today we have 12 hours and 41 minutes of sun.
-The solar transit is at 12:25 pm and the length of time the moon will be visible will be 10 hours and 41 minutes.
+The lunar phase is a First Quarter Moon.
+Today we have 12 hours and 30 minutes of sun.
+The solar transit is at 12:25 pm and the length of time the moon will be visible will be 10 hours and 48 minutes.

-The tidal coefficient today is 95.
-With such a hight coefficient we will have big tides and the currents will also be very evident.
-At noon the tidal coefficient drops to 93 to end the day with a tidal coefficient of 91.
-The tide heights today are 1.3 ft, -0.3 ft, 2.0 ft and 0.3 ft.
+The tidal coefficient today is 47, a low value, which means that the range (difference between high tide and low tide) will be lower than on other occasions and the currents will also be small.
+At noon the tidal coefficient drops to 46 to end the day with a tidal coefficient of 48.
+The tide heights today are 0.3 ft and 1.6 ft.
 We can compare these levels with the maximum high tide recorded in the tide tables for Lahaina which is of 2.6 ft and a minimum height of -0.7 ft.

 The solunar fishing calendar in Lahaina tells us that today is a good day for fishing, the fish activity forecast is high.
 Please, read more about solunar tables.
 The best times of day for fishing are:

 Tide timetable for Lahaina.
 The times are generated in local time in Hawaii.
 You will also have the lunar phase, sunrise and sunset times, the tidal coefficient and the average fish activity forecast for each day according to the solunar tables:

 [ 0 low activity ] , [ average activity ] , [ high activity ] , [ very high activity ]

 NOTE: The times reflected in the tide table for Lahaina are tide forecasts only valid as references for sport fishing.
 They shouldn't be used as a guide for navigation.
 The heights are expressed in feet referenced to Mean Lower Low Water (MLLW).